The research on the Green family is in an attempt to discover who Frances Green is that married John Heaphy, in 1799, St. Munchins, COI, Limerick.

 Godfrey Green (1657 - 1688) of Moorsetown Castle.
 He married Lydia Cook and have the following children:

 ii Frances Green, who married John Cooksey in 1703.
+No record has been found for this marriage.

 Mary Green, died 1678.
 Mary married Jonathan Pennefather, 2nd son of John Pennefather, of Co.
 Kilkenny, in 1671.